On Eva Ekeblad’s 293rd Birthday, Google Doodle Honors The Swedish Scientist

 Advertisement

-In honor of Ekeblad's "ingenuity and her scientific achievements," Google Doodle has gone all out for a well-deserved birthday celebration.
+In honour of Ekeblad's "ingenuity and her scientific achievements," Google Doodle has gone all out for a well-deserved birthday celebration.

 #Eva Ekeblad’s 293rd Birthday #— Goggle Doddle (@GoggleDoddle) July 9, 2017